 That’s an important question to ask.

 Making Money With Ads on Your Blog

 You might be here because you imagine building a blog, getting a ton of traffic, and then plastering the site with ads so you can sit back and drink tequila.

-I get it.
+So, I get it.
 I used to build blogs that did exactly that.
 Get tons of traffic and bring in the ad money.